 With all the business plans, you can manage up to 5 websites a month but each additional WordPress site will cost an additional £5/m but you can also create up to two staging or test sites for each live site on your package.

 If you would like to include email accounts with the managed hosting, this can be added for £4.99/m per domain.

-Krystal also offers a 30 day free trial of their managed hosting along with free site migration and UK based support, which is not available for hosting related questions but also general WordPress questions should you run into any issues or just need advice.
+Krystal also offers a 30-day free trial of their managed hosting along with free site migration and UK-based support, which is not just for hosting-related questions but also general WordPress questions should you run into any issues or just need advice.